-1. The height limit permitted for structures in cottage housing developments shall be eighteen (18) feet.

-2. The ridge of pitched roofs with a minimum slope of six to twelve (6:12) may extend up to twenty-eight (28) feet.
-The ridge of pitched roofs with a minimum slope of four to twelve (4:12) may extend up to twenty three (23) feet.
-All parts of the roof above eighteen (18) feet shall be pitched.

-D. Lot Coverage and Floor Area.

-- 1. The maximum lot coverage permitted for principal and accessory structures in cottage housing developments shall not exceed forty (40) percent. - 2.
-The lot coverage for an individual principal structure in a cottage housing development shall not exceed six hundred fifty (650) square feet. - 3.
-The total floor area of each cottage shall not exceed either 1.5 times the area of the main level or nine hundred seventy five (975) square feet, whichever is less.
-Enclosed space in a cottage located either above the main level and more than twelve (12) feet above finished grade, or below the main level, shall be limited to no more than fifty (50) percent of the enclosed space of the main level, or three hundred seventy-five (375) square feet, whichever is less.
-This restriction applies regardless of whether a floor is proposed in the enclosed space, but shall not apply to attic or crawl spaces.
+1 3.
+The minimum lot area for a cottage housing development shall be six thousand 2 four hundred (6,400) square feet.
+3 4.
+On a lot to be used for a cottage housing development, existing detached 4 single-family residential structures, which may be nonconforming with respect to the standards 5 of this section, shall be permitted to remain, but the extent of the nonconformity may not be 6 increased.
+7 C. Height Limit and Roof Pitch.
+8 1.
+The height limit permitted for structures in cottage housing developments shall 9 be eighteen (18) feet.
+10 2.
+The ridge of pitched roofs with a minimum slope of six to twelve (6:12) may 11 extend up to twenty eight (28) feet.
+The ridge of pitched roofs with a minimum slope of four to 12 twelve (4:12) may extend up to twenty-three (23) feet.
+All parts of the roof above eighteen (18) 13 feet shall be pitched.
+14 D. Lot Coverage and Floor Area.
+15 1.
+The maximum lot coverage permitted for principal and accessory structures in 16 cottage housing developments shall not exceed forty (40) percent.
+17 2.
+The lot coverage for an individual principal structure in a cottage housing 18 development shall not exceed six hundred fifty (650) square feet.
+19 3.
+The total floor area of each cottage shall not exceed either 1.5 times the area of 20 the main level or nine hundred seventy-five (975) square feet, whichever is less.
+Enclosed space 21 in a cottage located either above the main level and more than twelve (12) feet above finished 22 grade, or below the main level, shall be limited to no more than fifty (50) percent of the enclosed 23 space of the main level, or three hundred seventy-five (375) square feet, whichever is less.
+This